pzingg/integrity_proofs/README.md

 ## Status and roadmap

 Right now, fetching verification methods, controller documents, and keys are all done in memory, using the options shown in the tests.

+A future version should utilize registered verification handler behaviour modules that can dereference remote key stores, and (with proper authorization) look up private keys that correspond to exposed public keys.

-Implementation of a hosted DID system is in the plan.
+Implementations of hosted (non-decentralized) DID systems, using the "did:web" and "did:plc" methods are also planned.

 ## Implementation notes